TheOdinProject/curriculum/nodeJS/express/project_mini_message_board.md

    ];
    ```

-1. Next, in your index template (in the `"views"` folder) loop through the messages array using whichever templating language you selected and for each one, display the user, text and the date the message was added.
-Don't forget to make your messages available to your template by including it in the res.render 'locals' object (e.g. `res.render('index', { title: "Mini Messageboard", messages: messages })`).
+1. Next, in your index template (in the `"views"` folder) loop through the messages array and for each one, display the user, text and the date the message was added.
+Don't forget to make your messages available to your template by including it in the `res.render` 'locals' object (e.g. `res.render("index", { title: "Mini Messageboard", messages: messages })`).
 1. Next let's set up the new message form.
 In the router add a `router.get()` for the `"/new"` route and point it to a template named `"form"`.
 In the views directory create your `form` template.
 Add a heading, 2 inputs (one for the author's name and one for the message text) and a submit button.
 To have the form make a network request you will need to define it with both a method and an action like so (we will learn how to handle forms in a later lesson):

    ```html